Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Framework Design

 However, considering that the segment-wise mask $M_n^{l_i}$ is a binary tensor, directly applying the existing back-propagation methods to model training would lead to gradients backward errors.
 Inspired by~\cite{zhou2019deconstructing, isik2022sparse}, we introduce the corresponding segment-wise importance mask $I_n^{l_i} \in \mathbb{R}^{d}$ and segment-wise probability mask $P_n^{l_i} \in [0,1]^{d}$.
 To enable back-propagation, we apply the sigmoid function scaling to the importance mask, and further use the Bernoulli distribution~\cite{coolidge1925introduction} to generate the binary mask $M_n^{l_i} \sim Bern(\frac{1}{1+e^{-I_n^{l_i}}})$.
 Then we use the inverse of the sigmoid function and record $P_n^{l_i}$ with the straight-through estimator~\cite{bengio2013estimating} for back-propagation.
+In the algorithm, the segment-wise importance mask $I^l_n$ and its corresponding probability mask $P_n^l$ that are learned jointly with parameter weights.
+Each entry of $I_n^l$ is updated by back-propagation so its magnitude continuously reflects how critical the corresponding coupling structures (heads in MSA or segments in linear layers) is for local data distribution.

 Furthermore, the binary matrix mask $\hat{M}_n^{l_i} \in \mathbb{R}^{d_{out}\times d_{in}}$ is introduced as an extension of $M_n^{l_i}$ to produce Hadamard product with the weight matrix of the model.
 For training the personalized mask $M_n^{l_i}$ efficiently, we freeze the corresponding weights of the depth-pruned submodels.
 Considering the resource-limited problem, we use the submodel size to reflect computation and communication costs.
-The loss function is as follows:
+The loss function is designed to balance two important goals: submodel performance and training efficiency under resource constraints. as follows: